open-telemetry/semantic-conventions/docs/rpc/rpc-metrics.md

 ---

-`rpc.system` has the following list of well-known values.
+`rpc.protocol.name` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|